LENS: A Learnable Evaluation Metric for Text Simplification: Background

 \section{Background}

 \paragraph{Issues of Existing Automatic Metrics.}

-SARI \cite{xu-etal-2016-optimizing} is the main metric for text simplification that computes F1/precision scores of the ngrams inserted, deleted, and kept when compared to human references.
-As SARI measures the ngram overlap between the simplification and the references, it penalizes lexical differences even when the simplification is synonymous with the reference as illustrated in the first two examples of Table \ref{fig:figure_1}.
-Recent work \cite{manchego-etal-2021-un} has shown that BERTScore, which measures similarity using BERT \cite{devlin-etal-2019-bert} embeddings, is better at capturing semantic similarity between the simplification and the references.
-However, BERTScore fails to differentiate between conservative systems that do not simplify the input and those that simplify the input because it focuses on semantic similarity, which is not equivalent to measuring the simplicity of the output.
-Figure \ref{fig:conservative_analysis} shows the average metric scores by SARI and BERTScore for four conservative systems and one oracle system of human simplification.\footnote{We used 60 complex sentences and two human simplifications from \datasetnameSecond.
-We selected one simplification as the oracle system of human-written simplification and the other as the reference to calculate metric scores.} BERTScore ranks the conservative systems higher than the human simplification.
-SARI is better at penalizing conservative systems because it focuses on the modifications made to the input.
-An ideal automatic metric for text simplification should capture not only semantic similarity but also the edits performed by the simplification system.
+SARI \cite{xu-etal-2016-optimizing} is the most commonly used metric for text simplification that computes F1/precision scores of the n-grams inserted, deleted, and kept when compared to human references.
+As SARI measures n-gram string overlap, it penalizes simplifications that are synonymous to the reference but uses different words (see first two examples in Figure \ref{fig:figure_1}). \citet{alva-manchego-etal-2021-un} showed that BERTScore \cite{zhang2020bertscore}, which measures similarity based on BERT \cite{devlin-etal-2019-bert} embeddings, is better at capturing semantic similarity between the simplification system's outputs and the references.
+However, it fails to penalize conservative systems that make trivial or no changes to the input as illustrated in Figure \ref{fig:conservative_analysis}.
+This figure shows average metric scores by SARI and BERTScore for a conservative system that copies the input (\textit{Copy}), an oracle system of human simplification (\textit{Human})\footnote{We use \datasetnameSecond~ (\S \ref{sec:simpeval}) for the analysis.
+Out of the two human simplifications, we randomly selected one as the oracle and the other as the reference to compute metric scores.}, and three disfluent corrupted systems that drop 10\% of the input words (\textit{Drop}), scramble 5\% of the input words (\textit{Scramble}), or insert a period in the middle (\textit{Split}).
+BERTScore ranks some conservative or corrupted systems above human simplifications.
+SARI penalizes the conservative system because it focuses on the edits performed by the system but ranks the disfluent systems above the conservative system.
+An ideal automatic metric for text simplification should capture both semantic similarity and the edits performed by the system.